 12. Extreme Cold

-Goal: The goal of these hazard mitigation actions is to protect the health and safety of community residents, particularly elders, youth, those with special medical needs, and socially-isolated populations.
+Goal: The goal of these hazard mitigations actions is to protect the health and safety of community residents, particularly elders, youth, and those with special medical needs.

 Table 32: Actions to mitigate the risk of Extreme Cold